 After a fun day at the water park, we went paddle boarding.
 I didn't take any photos, since I was way out in the ocean trying to keep my balance on the board as the waves came in.
 It was so much fun!
 I only fell once, when I was trying to do a bad ass yoga pose on the board.

 Day 11 - Leaving Hawaii

-I said “good-bye” to my cat, Marilyn.
-I said “see ya later” to the sunshine and the beaches.
+I said "see ya later" to my cat, Marilyn, the sunshine, and the beaches.
 Then my parents drove us to the airport and we boarded the plan to come back to Oregon.
-Now we can’t we for the next adventure!
+Now we can't we for the next adventure!
 Where will it be??

 Check out Part 1 of our trip, when we landed in Oahu and watched the sunset at Sand Island on Day 1.
 Then on Day 2, hiked to the Lanikai Pillboxes and went to Waikiki Beach for a swim in the ocean and sunset with pineapple dole whip.